cobyj33/llcacodec/DOCUMENTATION.md

 > simply for the sake of robustness and clarity.
 All functions do
 > what they are literally named to do, so there should be no confusion on a
 > function's purpose even without reading this documentation

 ---

+## Entry Points

+llcacodec ships three different entry points: "llcacodec", "llcacodec/file", and "llcacodec/rule".

+"llcacodec" is a congregated import for both file and rule manipulation functions, while "llcacodec/file" and "llcacodec/rule" are created to export file manipulation and rule manipulation functions respectively.

+Everything seen in the Files section below is included in llcacodec/file, while everything included in the Rules section below is included in llcacodec/rule.

+---